Forest & Bird's South Canterbury Branch is passionate about protecting nature in South Canterbury and beyond.

 With around 300 members, our branch covers the area from Rangitata to the Waitaki River.
 We are passionate about protecting South Canterbury's wildlife and wild places.

-We hold monthly branch meetings on the third Thursday of every month (except January and December), at St. Johns Hall, Wai Iti Road, Timaru, commencing 7.30p.m.
+We hold monthly branch meetings on the third Thursday of every month (except December and January) from 7:30 p.m. at St. John's Hall on Wai-iti Road in Timaru.

-There are numerous opportunities to volunteer and get involved in projects around Canterbury.
-Volunteering is not only interesting and rewarding but it is also satisfying to know that you are making a difference.
+There are numerous opportunities to volunteer and get involved in projects around South Canterbury.

 Volunteering is a great way to get outside to learn about nature in the area while giving back and making a difference to the environment.